Items filtered by date: April 2024

 Pain medication may be issued for pain.
 Electrical nerve stimulation can be used to stimulate nerves.
 If the neuropathy is caused from pressure on the nerves, then surgery may be necessary.

-If you have any questions, please feel free to contact our offices located in Hamilton, Toms River, and Plainsboro Township, NJ .
+If you have any questions, please feel free to contact our office located in Toms River, NJ .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

 Pickleball, a fast-paced and exhilarating sport, can occasionally lead to foot and ankle injuries that require attention and proper care.
 One common injury is ankle sprains, resulting from sudden changes in direction or awkward landings while maneuvering around the court.
 Plantar fasciitis, characterized by inflammation of the thick band of tissue running across the bottom of the foot, may develop due to repetitive jumping and running movements.
 Additionally, stress fractures can occur in the bones of the foot or ankle, typically from overuse or excessive impact during gameplay.
 Achilles tendonitis, an inflammation of the Achilles tendon at the back of the ankle, can also arise from repetitive movements like lunging and pivoting.
 Proper warm-up routines, supportive footwear, and paying attention to technique can help reduce the risk of these injuries.
 If injury occurs, prompt medical evaluation and appropriate treatment are essential for recovery and returning to the pickleball court safely.
 If you have developed a foot or ankle injury while playing pickleball, it is suggested that you contact a podiatrist who can offer you a treatment plan that is right for you.

 Ankle and foot injuries are common among athletes and in many sports.
 They can be caused by several problems and may be potentially serious.
 If you are feeling pain or think you were injured in a sporting event or when exercising, consult with one of our podiatrists from Mercer Ocean Podiatry.
-Our doctors will assess your condition and provide you with quality foot and ankle treatment.
+Our doctor will assess your condition and provide you with quality foot and ankle treatment.

 Common Injuries